keokilee/makahiki/README.md

 ## Setting up Makahiki
 * If you used virtualenvwrapper, activate the virtual environment by typing `workon <environment-name>`.
 * Update makahiki_settings.py with the settings related to the competition.
 Important settings include the CAS authentication server for your organization and your time zone.
-* RECOMMENDED: Copy example\_settings/local\_settings.py.dev to local\_settings.py.
+* Copy example\_settings/local\_settings.py.dev to local\_settings.py.
 This file provides additional modules for testing and can be used to override previously defined settings.
 For example, you can specify a different database in this file.
 * Type `python manage.py syncdb` to create the database.
 * It will ask you if you want to create a superuser.
 Say "no", as this will be done in a later step.
 * Run `python manage.py migrate` to sync the migrations.